Reading Time: 8 minutes 🍃

 This added calcium can also help a chicken’s immune system, improve bone density in older hens, and improve heart health.
 This may help your laying hens better resist disease and improve their longevity and quality of life, too.

-Oyster shells for hens can be preparedOpens in a new tab. by baking, drying, and then splintering or crushing them.
+Oyster shells for hens can be prepared by baking, drying, and then splintering or crushing them.
 Hens can eat small fragments as well as fine powder and won’t be endangered by medium-sized flakes of the shell.

 The same powder can be used in turkey feed, cattle feed, pig feed, and goat feed to boost calcium levels.
 Apart from a supplement within livestock feed, what other uses do oyster shells have around the home?